Hannah Dineen announces departure from NEWS CENTER Maine

 I started out behind the scene, working from midnight to 8 a.m. as the producer of the 5 a.m.
 Morning Report show.
 Sharon Rose and Lee Nelson expertly maneuvered my rookie errors for the first few months and were two of the best teachers I could have asked for in the business.

-While I loved producing, I had the itch to get out of the newsroom and "into the action," and jumped at the opportunity to begin reporting from NEWS CENTER Maine from our Bangor hub.
-That is where manager Dana Rosenguard taught me how to "write like I talk," find interesting stories, and not wear flashy earrings or too dark of lipstick.
-I still do the latter sometimes, but think of him when I do.
+While I loved producing, I had the itch to get out of the newsroom and "into the action," and jumped at the opportunity to begin reporting for NEWS CENTER Maine from our Bangor hub.
+That is where manager Dana Rosengard taught me how to "write like I talk," find interesting stories, and not wear flashy earrings or too dark of lipstick.
+I still do the latter sometimes but think of him when I do.

 Eventually, when Chris Costa left NEWS CENTER Maine for our sister station in Houston, news director Mike Redding took a chance on me and offered me the position as weekend evening anchor.
 Anyone who watches this station knows what big shoes those were to fill!
 But alongside my friend, Meteorologist Mike Slifer, anchoring on weekends became the highlight of my week.
 It also gave me an incredible platform to connect with our audience on a personal level.
 It has been the ultimate privilege to fill that role for the last two and a half years.